oscarcenteno/api-server-sim/readme.md

 Feel free to report suggestions and issues!
 Thanks.

-## Ideas
+## Also

+* Contract testing
   * Validate simulation scenarios against a swagger file
-* Flush automatically daily
-* show an html page for the configured endpoints
+* Make your test automation aware of external dependencies:
+  * Spy on calls made
+  * SMTP Server and emails verification endpoints